willy-wagtail/raspberrypi-pihole/docker-pihole/README.md

 The docker-compose.yaml sets pihole's password to whatever the environment variable  `$PIHOLE_PASSWORD` is.
 Set it on the pi by running: `export PIHOLE_PASSWORD=’<password>’`.

-The docker-compose.yaml also sets pihole's timezone to whatever the environment variable  `$PIHOLE_TIMEZONE` is.
-Set it on the pi by running: `export PIHOLE_TIMEZONE=’Europe/London’`.

 Run the docker-compose.yml file using command `docker-compose up -d`.

 ### Whitelist common false-positives